 Core Color V3 Lightroom Presets

-Core Color V3 is a preset pack for Lightroom that simulates the styling found in various Kodak and Fujifilm film stocks.
-Since film has a dramatically different color profile depending on the temperature of the light, it is impossible to truly simulate film as a single one-click preset.
-Instead, these packs offer similar styling to liven your digital files and give them a little more vibe and character.
+Core Color V3 is a Lightroom preset pack that simulates the styling of various Kodak and Fujifilm film stocks.
+Since film has a dramatically different color profile depending on the light temperature, it is impossible to simulate film as a single one-click preset.
+Instead, these packs offer a similar style to liven up your digital files and give them a little more vibe and character.

-The Core Color V3.0 set is broken down into really four different styles.
-The Core or base looks Classic, and the new Retro and the Sepia look.
+The Core Color V3.0 set comprises four styles.
+The Core or base looks Classic, and the new Retro and Sepia look.

 Latest Update: In V3.10, I’ve reduced the contrast and intensity of many of the looks.
 Many of the new cameras coming out have a bit more punch, so I compensated for this.